zoraviel/CSS-and-GitHub-intro/assignment/README.md

 We also have not covered use of classes and IDs, so you will apply styles only to *element type selectors* such as `body`, `figure` and `article`.

-The [lecture video](https://www.youtube.com/watch?v=W5W4FATwuVk) for chapter 11 demonstrates how to start using CSS.
+The [video](https://www.youtube.com/watch?v=W5W4FATwuVk) for chapter 11 demonstrates how to start using CSS.

 **ALL styles must be in your external stylesheet file.
 NO styles can appear in the HTML file.**